TheDGB/dynamicreplayname/README.md

 2 - Check if the plugins are in the right folder.

+3 - Execute your server with Replay Bot or Source TV Bot.

+4 - Edit the plugin's CFG in the folder. > cfg/sourcemod/dnyamic_replay_name.cfg

-3 - Enjoy the plugin!
+**5 - Enjoy the plugin!**